-Risks Mitigations Low staff morale due to lack of buy in to/support for the changes Frequent op benefits to p influence the Failure to invest in bringing the cultures together An OD prog get to know The Group feels 'acute'-centric Clear focus care closer Implementing the Group model leads to significant disruption and distraction for the providers The exemple change are ASR, flow.
-M processes, e pen and transparent communication focused on the patients, population and staff.
-Opportunities to ne change.
+Risks Mitigations Low staff morale due to lack of buy in to/support for the changes Frequent open and transparent communication focused on the benefits to patients, population and staff.
+Opportunities to influence the change.
+Failure to invest in bringing the cultures together An OD programme to support integration including opportunities to get to know and value each other.
+The Group feels 'acute'-centric Clear focus on supercharging community services as part of the care closer to home strategic direction.
+Implementing the Group model leads to significant disruption and distraction for the providers The exemplar programmes through which we will deliver the change are existing workstreams e.g., virtual wards, Grantham ASR, flow.
+Moving to a Group will help us streamline systems and processes, creating space to deliver our priorities.